Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 Fused glass dish featuring a screen-printed floral design made with Rogue Screen Printing Paste on a black glass base, showcasing layered red, yellow, and white enamel detailing.

-Want to see Rogue paste in action?
+Want to see ColorFire paste in action?
 Browse our full color lineup or check out our original silk screen designs and printing tools to complete your setup.

 Silk screen stencils for glass art laid out on a work table, including tree branches and floral designs, alongside yellow squeegees and a heating tool.
 Screens designed for use with Rogue Screen Printing Paste.